codescrit/codescrit.github.io/docs/_drafts/2021-04-21-create-github-pages.md

 ---
 layout: post
-title:  "New Post"
+title:  "Create Github Pages"
-date:   2021-03-21 10:20:30 -0000
+date:   2021-04-21 10:20:30 -0000
-categories: mobile development
+categories: static web development
 ---
-New post about some coding topic
+New post 1 about some coding topic

 It probably will have some code snippets like this: